andrewmcdan/Survival-Guide/book/part-10-urban-and-structural-emergencies/03-fire-behavior-basics.md

 - Door gap/hinge side: A strong inward draw at gaps can indicate fire pulling air from your side; opening can feed it.
 Keep doors closed to starve fire and consider alternate routes.
 - Cloth over mouth/nose may reduce irritation but does not filter toxic gases (CO/HCN); do not rely on it for safety.

+## Extinguishers & Kitchen Fires
+- PASS: Pull the pin, Aim at the base, Squeeze, Sweep side to side.
+Keep your exit at your back; stop if fire grows or smoke thickens.
+- Grease fires: Slide a lid over the pan and turn off heat; do not move the pan; do not use water.
+A Class K extinguisher is preferred for deep fat fryers; for small stove‑top flare‑ups a Class ABC can work if used promptly.

 ## Stay-Low Movement
 Crawl or stay low; smoke rises.
 Keep one hand on wall; count doors in smoke; follow landmarks.